Track Vehicles Using Lidar Data in Simulink

 HelperLidarExampleDisplayBlock.
 The block uses

 RunTimeObject parameter of the blocks to display their outputs.
 See Access Block Data During Simulation (Simulink) for further information on how to access block outputs during simulation.

-As described earlier, the inputs and outputs of different blocks are bus objects.
-You can visualize the structure of each bus using the Bus Editor (Simulink).
+As described earlier, the inputs and outputs of different blocks are defined by bus objects.
+You can visualize the structure of each bus using the Type Editor (Simulink).
 The following images show the structure of the bus for detections and tracks.

 detectionBus outputs a nested bus object with 2 elements,